chrisrm86/image-gallery/README.md

 # image-gallery
-A simple image gallery builded only with HTML and CSS
+A simple image gallery builded only with HTML and CSS.
+Project from Web Developer Bootcamp course from Colt Steele.